Ex-RUC man Raymond Keith Lindsay jailed for inciting child sex act

 A prosecution lawyer said when he was jailed that the the policeman paedophile never expressed any "remorse, regret or concern for his victims".

 As well as being an RUC inspector, Lindsay was also a staff officer to the Deputy Chief Constable.

 While on day release from Magilligan Prison in 1996, Lindsay was convicted of assaulting a woman in Co Monaghan and stealing her clothes.

-Yesterday Judge Rafferty made it clear that even when he is released, Lindsay will be subject to strict licence conditions which means that any breach of them will result in him going back to prison to serve out the remainder of his sentence.
+In court today on Thursday, Judge Rafferty made it clear that even when he is released, Lindsay will be subject to strict licence conditions which means that any breach of them will result in him going back to prison to serve out the remainder of his sentence.

 In addition to the jail sentence, the judge ordered Lindsay to sign the police sex offenders register for the next ten years, but told the court that, having “thought long and hard” about changing the existing SOPO, he decided not to as it’s “significantly well structured.”

 Belfast Telegraph Digital